Select form

 Twilight Mix

 The darker, moodier end of the sweet pea spectrum.
-Expect purples, deep magentas, navies, and maroons - the colours you find at the edges of a late summer evening.
+Expect purples, deep magentas, navies, and maroons.
+These are the colours you find at the edges of a late summer evening.
 Many of the most heavily scented varieties in our range fall naturally into this palette, because the heritage Grandifloras with their intense perfume tend to cluster in these richer tones.
-Twilight varieties look superb against a light stone wall or a pale-painted fence where the depth of colour really resonates.
+Twilight varieties look superb against a light stone wall or a pale-painted fence where the depth of colour really shows.

 Royal Mix

 Bold jewel tones with presence.
-Think the rich end of the colour wheel - strong purples, vivid crimsons, deep blues - rather than the softer shades.
+Think the rich end of the colour wheel: strong purples, vivid crimsons, deep blues.
+Not the softer shades.
 Royal varieties tend to be vigorous growers that make their mark quickly.
-Good for cutting if you want arrangements with real visual punch, and strong enough to hold their own alongside robust planting.
+Good for cutting if you want arrangements with real visual punch, and strong enough to hold their own alongside bold border planting.

 Pastel Mix